21 Jul 2019

 Email [email protected] to serve or to report transcription errors.

 Today, if you have your Bibles, please turn with me again to Matthew chapter 17.
-And we are going to look at verses 24 to 37 in particular.
+And we are going to look at verses 24 to 27 in particular.
 This is a passage that reveals an encounter between Jesus, Peter and some tax collectors.
-Let me begin with a simple imagined story.
+Let me begin with this simple imagined story.

 Imagine the coin with me, falling into the waters and soon sinking out of sight.
 No one can see it but as it began to sink, it caught a ray of sunlight, reflected and shimmered in the waters, thereby catching the attention of a fish nearby.
 The fish saw that shimmer, thinking it must be some delicious morsel of food.
 It swam forward, open its mouth, hoping to gulp that coin, managed to do so.